SEPTEMBER 2022

 Comments

-The world of Kabuki and the world of otaku collide for the 13th time in Kabuki history!
+The world of Kabuki and the world of otaku collide for the 11th time in Kabuki history!
 Resulting from this spectacular collision, a new genre, the Chôkabuki (literally Ultra-Kabuki), was born in 2016 [more details].
 Nakamura Shidô shares the stage with the virtual 3D creature Hatsune Miku.
-For the first time in in Nagoya at the Misonoza.
+For the first time in Nagoya at the Misonoza.
 The first item in the program is a stage talk about Chôkabuki.
 The second item is a dance-drama written by Matsuoka Ryô and staged under the guidance of the Fujima Kanjûrô VIII.
 The last item is the 2022 newly-created drama Chôkabuki also written by Matsuoka Ryô.
 The main program is staged either once (morning or afternoon) or twice (morning/afternoon).
 The limited program is not staged in September.

 Minamiza (Kyôto)